-But although 'acne scars' sound scarily permanent, dermatologists and skincare experts are confident they can be cleared, as long as you're willing to commit...
+But although 'acne scars' sound scarily permanent, dermatologists and skincare experts are confident they can be cleared (or at least faded), as long as you're willing to commit...

 Stop picking your face

 We get it, broken record, but it is the main contributing factor to acne scars.
 "When a pimple heals, it leaves behind either a red or brown mark on the surface of the skin," says Julie Morris, Aesthetics Nurse, .
 "If this pimple has been squeezed or picked at it, the damage can go much deeper."

 That's not to say that unpicked pimples won't cause scarring, but you'll certainly be lessening your chances if you sit on your hands.

 If you absolutely cannot resist, then follow our guide to spot squeezing by Dr Pimple Popper herself.